 Is your child crazy about the movie Frozen?
-Then be sure to take advantage of Spotlight’s collection of licensed fabrics, which includes a range of fabrics from the Frozen movie.
-Check out the collection today and discover Frozen fabrics for pyjamas, coats, and other fun apparel!
+Then check out Spotlight's collection of Disney's Frozen fabrics for pyjamas, coats and other fun apparel!

 5 items found.

 The collection of Frozen fabrics contains many fleece options, but what are some of the benefits of fleece when it comes to making children's apparel?
 Let us explore what Spotlight's range of fleece fabrics can provide.

 What Are The Main Advantages Of The Frozen Fleece Fabrics?

 There are a number of advantages that fleece fabrics are known for.
 Fortunately, Spotlight has weeded out the main advantages that are important for parents to know.

 One of the advantages of fleece is that the material is hydrophobic.
 In layman's terms, this means that the fabric is able to repel water.
 So, when fleece is worn outside, it will not absorb the rain, but will repel it.
 Evidently, this makes fleece an excellent choice for outdoor jackets for the fall and even winter.

 Another big advantage of fleece is the overall softness and comfort level of the material.
 Children can be quite fussy when it comes to comfortable clothing, so you never have to worry about that when you choose a fleece fabric for your little ones.

 Finally, fleece is always a warm fabric.
 When it comes to outdoor apparel or clothing that is suitable for colder temperatures, using a fleece fabric can make all the difference.

 Yes, there are.
 Since fleece is quite popular, manufacturers have created a number of fleece fabrics over the years.
 The main types of fleece are microfleece, polar fleece, and double-sided fleece.